Updated for 2025

 Magician lives inside Figma as a plugin that automates the small but time-consuming tasks.
 Need an icon?
 Just type 'search icon'.
 Need dummy text that actually relates to your app?
 It writes it for you.
 It keeps you in the flow state by bringing assets directly to your canvas.

 Musho turns prompts into nearly-finished landing pages directly in Figma.
 It's essentially ChatGPT for visual layouts.
-With a single prompt like 'modern SaaS pricing page for a coffee startup', Musho generates a layered, responsive, and auto-layout ready design that you can actually use.
+With a single prompt like 'modern SaaS pricing page' or 'minimalist ecommerce store product page', Musho generates a layered, responsive, and auto-layout ready design that you can actually use.

 Typography pairing is an art that takes years to master—or seconds with Fontjoy.
 Using deep learning to analyze font vectors, it generates high-contrast, legible, and aesthetically pleasing pairings.
 You can lock a font you like and let the AI find perfect matches for headings or body text.